Example scenarios

 4. Use descriptive language: Use vivid and descriptive language to help the model understand what you want the image to look like.
 For example, instead of saying "a black dog," you could say "a sleek, black dog with a shiny coat and a wagging tail."

-Search the internet or YouTube if you prefer for more detailed guides, there are plenty of them.
+Search the internet or YouTube if you prefer for more detailed guides, there is no shortage of them.
+Here is a YouTube example.

 You could ask some chatbot (e.g. ChatGPT) to do it for you but you have to explain to the chatbot what would you like the image to be and we've got catch 22...